Adlink-ROS/roscube-doc/neuronsdk/neuron_library/installation.rst

 .. note::

-    If you use nvidia series platform (e.g. ROScube-X / ROScube Pico), the APT repository has already been set up in the BSP provided by ADLINK.
+    If you use NVIDIA series platform (e.g. ROScube-X / ROScube Pico), the APT repository has already been set up in the BSP provided by ADLINK.

 * Install Neuron Library from ADLINK APT repository